allurivamsi5/project1/notes.md

 3. Use that API key to make requests to the Goodreads API.
 4. Pasted the API key in given code.
 5. While running the code it gives the review and rating data for the book with the provided ISBN number.
+6. Time taken to completed the task1 - 20 min